Why Finding the Best Flood and Security Lights Matters

 Switch-operated and dusk-to-dawn security flood lights are convenient for any outdoor tasks that require light at night, such as working on a vehicle or playing basketball on the driveway.

-Motion-Sensor Flood Lights
+Motion-Activated Flood Lights

-As with all types of lights, there are some factors to consider.
-These lights require more effort to set up since you have to adjust the sensors to cover a particular area or set the detection distance.
-You often need to tune the sensors to help prevent the lights from coming on for expected activity, such as cars passing your house or trees blowing in the wind.
-If lights regularly turn on and off throughout the night, it can be a nuisance to your neighbors.
-Even with proper setup, a passing animal may activate the lights.
+During setup you adjust the sensors to cover a particular area and set the detection distance.
+You might need to tune the sensors to prevent the lights from coming on for expected activity, such as cars passing your house or trees blowing in the wind.
+Even with proper setup, normal activity may activate the lights.
+These sensors are usually better at activating when something moves across the detection field than when something moves toward or away from the sensors.

 Our motion light how-to guide and video show you step-by-step instructions on how to install outside flood lights with motion detection.